httpie/cli/docs/README.md

 ### Display encoding

-Encoding can be challenging, and HTTPie has several ways to apply the most appropriate value for displaying accurate content in your terminal.

-For requests and responses, we first look at the `Content-Type` header.
-If it does not contain valuable information, we try detecting the encoding from the body (given that [short bodies](https://github.com/Ousret/charset_normalizer/blob/06b558e1c18980f5fbddcfb592fe86bf75b05dc1/charset_normalizer/constant.py#L27) always default to UTF-8).

-For cases when the response encoding is still incorrect, you can use the `--response-charset` option:
+HTTPie tries to do its best to correctly decode message bodies when they’re printed to the terminal.
+It uses the encoding specified in the `Content-Type` `charset` attribute.
+If a message doesn’t specify its charset, we auto-detect it.
+For very short messages (1–32B), where auto-detection would be unreliable, we default to UTF-8.
+For cases when the response encoding is still incorrect, you can manually overwrite the response charset with `--response-charset`:

 ```bash
 $ http --response-charset=big5 pie.dev/get